rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 01 Errata.md

 Step 13: Ignore the DNS delegation warning <br>
 Step 17: First copy the script into the PowerShell ISE <br>
 Step 20 and 21: Are the same step one with and one with out the pasted varibles <br>
-After step 25, type A then hit enter <br>

 ### Exercise 2: Configuring Group Policy